 The so-called “experts” called him a failure.
 They didn’t believe he had the skills and talents to succeed.
 As Dr. Carol Dweck explains in her book, Mindset, Muhammad Ali “was not a natural.”
 Not by a long shot—at least according to the boxing experts of that era.

-But nonetheless, against all odds, Ali went down in history as one of the greatest boxers of all time.
+Nonetheless, against all odds, Ali went down in history as one of the greatest boxers of all time.

 Author Carol Dweck explains Ali’s success as follows:

 “[Muhammad Ali] was not a natural.
 He had great speed but he didn’t have the physique of a great fighter, he didn’t have the strength, and he didn’t have the classical moves.
 In fact, he boxed all wrong.
 He didn’t block punches with his arms and elbows.
 He punched in rallies like an amateur.
 He kept his jaw exposed.
-He pulled back his torso to evade the impact of oncoming punches, which Jose Torres [former colleague of Ali] said was ‘like someone in the middle of a train tack trying to avoid being hit by an oncoming train, not by moving to one or the other side of the track, but by running backwards.’”
+He pulled back his torso to evade the impact of oncoming punches, which Jose Torres [former colleague of Ali] said was ‘like someone in the middle of a train tack trying to avoid being hit by an oncoming train, not by moving to one or the other side of the track, but by running backwards.”

-Throughout his career, he was constantly matched with athletes that were bigger, stronger and faster than himself.
-But he beat them anyway.
+Throughout his career, he was constantly matched with athletes that were bigger, stronger, and faster than himself, but he beat them anyway.

 It wasn’t his physical talent or skill that helped him do succeed over and over again.
 It was his mental attitude.
 His can-do attitude to be more precise.

-This leads me to believe that in many cases, the critical factor between someone who achieves success vs someone who does not, comes down in large part to your mindset.
+This leads me to believe that in many cases, the critical factor between someone who achieves success vs someone who does not comes down, in large part, to your mindset.

-Our mindset determines the way we deal with tough situations and setbacks as well as our willingness to deal with and improve ourselves.
+Our mindset determines the way we deal with tough situations and setbacks, as well as our willingness to deal with and improve ourselves.

 A person with a growth-mindset automatically has a can-do attitude because they don’t give up when they fail.
 Instead, they use failure as a learning opportunity that does nothing more than get them closer to success.

-And that’s what he did.
 He showed everyone that success comes first from the gem between your ears.
 The same gem that chooses to leave behind negative beliefs and replace them with an attitude that says, “I can do this.”